margorski/cv/index.md

 - Jest) and planned the development of a custom webshop CMS that offered secure and flexible online payment and high performance and reliability, and configured the hosting on a virtual machine
 - Maintained and improved a legacy web application software written in ASP.NET, Orchard CMS, and ReactJS, fixing bugs, implementing new features, and configuring hosting using IIS
 - Conducted security audit of the application and its infrastructure, including code review, cloud hosting, database, and frontend configuration, using tools like Owasp Zap and penetration testing, and identified and provided security issues and recommendations, such as encryption methods, authorization techniques, and vulnerability testing
-- Performed penetration test campaigns and security knowledge sessions as a security champion, using tools like Owasp Zap and penetration testing, and achieved or shared outcomes or learnings, such as security best practices
+- Performed penetration test campaigns and security knowledge sharing sessions, using tools like Owasp Zap and penetration testing, and achieved or shared outcomes or learnings, such as security best practices

 - Skills and technologies:
   - **Programming languages**: C#, C/C++, Python, Dart, TypeScript, Javascript, HTML, CSS, SQL